A Tribute to Jim Nabors: The Unexpected Singer Gomer Pyle

-We completely understand that Jim Nabors acting career belonged to an older generation.
-It’s likely that today’s media viewers have completely missed The Andy Griffith Show, Gomer Pyle, U.S.M.C., The Jim Nabors Hour, or even the hilarious film The Best Little Whorehouse in Texas.
-These gems from decades ago turn up on classic TV channels on a regular basis, but there are plenty of great new programs elsewhere, too.
+It’s true that Jim Nabors’ acting career belongs to an older generation.
+Many of today’s viewers may have missed The Andy Griffith Show, Gomer Pyle, U.S.M.C., The Jim Nabors Hour, or even the hilarious film The Best Little Whorehouse in Texas.
+While these classics still air on TV channels dedicated to vintage programming, there’s no shortage of great new shows to watch as well.

-One way to describe the astonishing moment when Jim Nabors let loose his singing voice is this….
-Think about the way it felt when Dorothy opened the door to see the Land of Oz for the first time.
-That moment of movie magic… when the black and white film images were replaced with glorious color…. it was indescribable!
-Those of us who saw it for the first time on our brand-new color TVs, after years of seeing only black and white TV, were awestruck.
-That particular experience still happens for kids today… it really does.
-That’s always amazing – because we have so many rich and varied media experiences available.
-Why should we still be struck with wonder when we see the classic, often-seen film The Wizard of Oz?
-It’s about experiencing quality and magic simultaneously.
-That’s exactly the same kind of wonder Jim Nabors created for audiences when he opened up his character to let us hear his huge singing voice.
-How unlikely to discover such a singer in Gomer Pyle!
-Quality and magic together… that was Jim Nabors.
+To describe the astonishing moment when Jim Nabors first revealed his singing voice, think back to the iconic scene in The Wizard of Oz when Dorothy opens the door to the Land of Oz for the first time.
+That moment of movie magic, when black and white images gave way to glorious color, was indescribable.
+Those who experienced it for the first time on their brand-new color TVs were awestruck.
+Even today, children still marvel at this classic film, despite the wealth of rich and varied media experiences available.
+It’s about experiencing quality and magic simultaneously, and that’s precisely the kind of wonder Jim Nabors created for audiences when he unveiled his incredible singing voice.
+Discovering such a singer in Gomer Pyle was like finding a hidden treasure.
+Quality and magic together – that was Jim Nabors.

-Here’s the famous video about Gomer losing his singing voice just in time for a performance.
-We get to hear Gomer in his usual twangy singing voice, and then his stellar performance of “The Impossible Dream” with The United States Marine Corps Band.
-There’s nothing like it!
+– The famous video of Gomer losing his singing voice just in time for a performance, featuring his usual twangy singing voice and his stellar rendition of “The Impossible Dream” with The United States Marine Corps Band: https://www.youtube.com/watch?v=yJlgio-UOng

-Yes, Jim Nabors’ life story was reviewed recently, too.
-Those who didn’t yet know that Nabors spent the later years of his life as the owner of a macadamia plantation in Hawaii, now know it.
-He had owned it for 25 years, and kept his second home there.
-Other bits of forgotten trivia also have hit the media.
-He also nearly died from hepatitis B and became a liver transplant survivor.
-He regularly sang “Back Home Again in Indiana” before the start of each Indianapolis 500 race from 1972 to 2014.
-He married his life partner, Stan Cadwallader, one month after Washington State made same-sex marriage legal.
-He received many honors and awards for his singing and acting along the way.
-Both he and his character Gomer Pyle received honors from the Marine Corps.
-Nabors recorded many single records and 28 albums.
-He performed for many TV shows over the years, singing or as fictional characters.
+Jim Nabors’ life story has also been revisited in recent tributes.
+Many have learned that he spent the later years of his life as the owner of a macadamia plantation in Hawaii, where he maintained a second home for 25 years.
+Other lesser-known facts have also resurfaced, such as his near-death experience from hepatitis B, his status as a liver transplant survivor, and his regular performances of “Back Home Again in Indiana” before the start of each Indianapolis 500 race from 1972 to 2014.
+He married his life partner, Stan Cadwallader, one month after Washington State legalized same-sex marriage.
+Throughout his career, Nabors received numerous honors and awards for his singing and acting, and both he and his character Gomer Pyle were recognized by the Marine Corps.
+Nabors recorded many singles and 28 albums, and appeared on numerous TV shows as a singer or fictional character.

-Ultimately, Jim Nabors was an incredibly talented performer.
-We are lucky to have his singing available in classic TV recordings.
-He was a wonderful character and one astounding human being
+In conclusion, Jim Nabors was an incredibly talented performer, and we are fortunate to have his singing preserved in classic TV recordings.
+He was a wonderful character and an astounding human being.

 Start a Discussion